DataIntellectTech/SEMO-downloader/README.md

 # SEMO-downloader

 The purpose of this TorQ app is to provide an environment where users can download and store data relevent to electricity production for both NI and ROI.
-The app can be used to perfrom bespoke analysis of electric market data sourced from the [SEMOpx API](https://www.semopx.com/documents/general-publications/SEMOpx-Website-Report-API.pdf), and weather data obtained from the [ClimaCell API](https://www.climacell.co/weather-api/), in either KDB+ or Python, as well the ability to display this data using customized plots via the KDB+ Plugin for Grafana.
+The app can be used to perfrom bespoke analysis of electric market data sourced from the [SEMOpx API](https://www.semopx.com/documents/general-publications/SEMOpx-Website-Report-API.pdf), and weather data obtained from the [ClimaCell API](https://www.climacell.co/weather-api/), in either kdb+ or Python, as well the ability to display this data using customized plots via the kdb+ Plugin for Grafana.

 # Installation

-Requires KDB+.
+Requires kdb+.
 For Linux users, SEMO-downloader can be very quickly installed with our [installation script](https://www.aquaq.co.uk/q/torq-installation-script/) by running
 ```
 wget https://raw.githubusercontent.com/AquaQAnalytics/SEMO-downloader/master/installlatest.sh
 bash installlatest.sh